Denoising Diffusion Models for Anomaly Localization in Medical Images: Types of Supervision for Diffusion-based Anomaly Localization

-\textbf{Going beyond Gaussian Noise.} Diffusion models are not limited to Gaussian noise.
+\paragraph{Going beyond Gaussian Noise} Diffusion models are not limited to Gaussian noise.
 While~\cref{fig:seg_conditioning} illustrates the generation process from Gaussian noise along Gaussian trajectories to binary one-hot-encoded masks, this can be improved by using categorical noise.
-BerDiff \cite{chen2023berdiff} proposes using Bernoulli noise as the diffusion kernel instead of Gaussian noise to enhance binary segmentation.
-Additionally, \cite{zaman2023surf} suggests a cold diffusion approach for medical image segmentation, involving image perturbations through shifting and horizontal rotation of the segmentation surface.\\
+BerDiff \citep{chen2023berdiff} proposes using Bernoulli noise as the diffusion kernel instead of Gaussian noise to enhance binary segmentation.
+Additionally, \cite{zaman2023surf} suggests a cold diffusion approach for medical image segmentation, involving image perturbations through shifting and horizontal rotation of the segmentation surface. \cite{yan2024cold} replace random noise with segmentation mask conditioning, enhance image features via frequency-domain contrast boosting, and improve focus on target regions using a conditional cross-attention mechanism.\\

-\textbf{Limitations.} While diffusion-based segmentation algorithms perform well in medical lesion segmentation, they suffer from long sampling times compared to classic U-Net approaches.
-LSegDiff \cite{vu2023lsegdiff} addresses high memory consumption and long sampling times by training a VAE combined with a latent diffusion model.
+\paragraph{Limitations} While diffusion-based segmentation algorithms perform well in medical lesion segmentation, they suffer from long sampling times compared to classic U-Net approaches.
+LSegDiff \citep{vu2023lsegdiff} addresses high memory consumption and long sampling times by training a VAE combined with a latent diffusion model.
 Additionally, the acquisition and annotation of large, high-quality datasets with pixel-wise lesion annotations is a labor-intensive and time-consuming process.
 This limits the scope of the model to annotated lesions and introduces potential human bias.
+Additionally, as described by \cite{wolleb2022segdiff}, there is a higher risk of diffusion-based segmentation to miss small anomalies by predicting empty segmentation masks compared to the classic nnU-Net approach \citep{isensee2021nnu}.
 Therefore, other supervision schemes have been explored, as described in the following sections.